19hours/sg-statutes/Acts/Merchant Shipping Act.md

 (b) that the seaman was able to obtain suitable employment for that day but unreasonably refused to take it.

-### Compensation to seaman improperly discharged
+### Compensation to crew member improperly discharged

 65\.
-If a seaman, having signed an agreement, is discharged otherwise than in accordance with the terms thereof before the commencement of the voyage, or before one month’s wages are earned, without fault on his part justifying that discharge, and without his consent, the seaman shall be entitled to receive from the person employing him, in addition to any wages which he has earned, due compensation for the damage caused to him by the discharge, not exceeding one month’s wages and may recover that compensation as if it were wages duly earned.
+If a crew member, having signed an agreement, is discharged otherwise than in accordance with the terms thereof before the commencement of the voyage, or before one month’s wages are earned, without fault on his part justifying that discharge, and without his consent, the crew member shall be entitled to receive from the person employing him, in addition to any wages which he has earned, due compensation for the damage caused to him by the discharge, not exceeding one month’s wages and may recover that compensation as if it were wages duly earned.

+[Act 6 of 2014 wef 01/04/2014]

 ### Wages on termination of service by illness

 66\.
-Where the service of a seaman terminates before the date contemplated in his agreement, by reason of his being left ashore at any place outside his port of return under a medical certificate of unfitness or inability to proceed on a voyage, the seaman shall be entitled to wages up to the time of such termination, but not for any longer period.
+Where the service of a crew member terminates before the date contemplated in his agreement, by reason of his being left ashore at any place outside his port of return under a medical certificate of unfitness or inability to proceed on a voyage, the crew member shall be entitled to wages up to the time of such termination, but not for any longer period.

+[Act 6 of 2014 wef 01/04/2014]

 ### Protection of certain rights and remedies

-67\.—(1) A seaman’s lien, his remedies for the recovery of his wages, his right to wages in case of the wreck or loss of his ship, and any right he may have or obtain in the nature of salvage shall not be capable of being renounced by any agreement.
+67\.—(1) A seaman’s lien and a crew member’s remedies for the recovery of his wages, his right to wages in case of the wreck or loss of his ship, and any right he may have or obtain in the nature of salvage shall not be capable of being renounced by any agreement.

+[Act 6 of 2014 wef 01/04/2014]

-(2) Subsection (1) does not affect such term of any agreement made with a seaman belonging to a ship which, in accordance with the agreement, is to be employed on salvage service, as provide for the remuneration to be paid to him for salvage services rendered by that ship.
+(2) Subsection (1) does not affect such term of any agreement made with a crew member belonging to a ship which, in accordance with the agreement, is to be employed on salvage service, as provide for the remuneration to be paid to him for salvage services rendered by that ship.

+[Act 6 of 2014 wef 01/04/2014]

 ### Remedies of master for remuneration, disbursements, etc.

 68\.
 The master of a ship shall have the same lien and remedies for his remuneration and all disbursements or liabilities properly made or incurred by him on account of the ship, as a seaman has for his wages.

-### Powers of court in case of unreasonable delay in paying seaman’s wages
+### Powers of court in case of unreasonable delay in paying crew member’s wages

 69\.
-In any action or other legal proceedings by any seaman of a ship for the recovery of any sum due to him on account of wages, the court may, if it appears that the payment of the sum due has been delayed otherwise than owing to the act or default of the seaman or to any reasonable dispute as to liability, or to any other cause not being the wrongful act or default of the person liable to make the payment, order that person to pay, in addition to any sum due on account of wages, such sum as the court thinks just as damages in respect of the delay, without prejudice to any claim which may be made by the seaman on that account.
+In any action or other legal proceedings by any crew member of a ship for the recovery of any sum due to him on account of wages, the court may, if it appears that the payment of the sum due has been delayed otherwise than owing to the act or default of the crew member or to any reasonable dispute as to liability, or to any other cause not being the wrongful act or default of the person liable to make the payment, order that person to pay, in addition to any sum due on account of wages, such sum as the court thinks just as damages in respect of the delay, without prejudice to any claim which may be made by the crew member on that account.

+[Act 6 of 2014 wef 01/04/2014]

 ### Provisions and water

-70\.—(1) The Authority may, with the approval of the Minister, make regulations requiring such provisions and water to be provided for seamen employed on ships.
+70\.—(1) The Authority may, with the approval of the Minister, make regulations —

+(a) requiring such provisions and drinking water to be provided for crew members employed on ships;

+(b) providing for the quality, nutritional value and quantity of provisions and drinking water to be provided;

+(c) regulating the storage and handling of provisions and drinking water; and

+(d) regulating the organisation and equipment of the catering department.

+[Act 6 of 2014 wef 01/04/2014]

+(1A) The owner and master of a ship shall ensure that provisions and drinking water provided in accordance with subsection (1) are provided free of charge to all crew members while they are on board.

+[Act 6 of 2014 wef 01/04/2014]

-(2) Regulations made under this section may require a ship to carry such weighing and measuring equipment as may be necessary to ensure that the quantities of provisions and water supplied to seamen employed on the ship are in accordance with the regulations.
+(2) Regulations made under this section may require a ship to carry such weighing and measuring equipment as may be necessary to ensure that the quantities of provisions and water supplied to crew members employed on the ship are in accordance with the regulations.

+[Act 6 of 2014 wef 01/04/2014]

-(3) If any regulation made under this section is not complied with, the master or the person employing the seamen of the ship shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 unless he proves that the failure to comply was not due to his neglect or default.
+(3) If any regulation made under this section is not complied with, the master or the person employing the crew members of the ship shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 unless he proves that the failure to comply was not due to his neglect or default.

+[Act 6 of 2014 wef 01/04/2014]

-(4) If a person empowered under this Act to inspect the provisions and water to be supplied to the seamen employed on a ship is not satisfied that the provisions and water are in accordance with regulations made under this section, the ship may be detained.
+(4) If a person empowered under this Act to inspect the provisions and water to be supplied to the crew members employed on a ship is not satisfied that the provisions and water are in accordance with regulations made under this section, the ship may be detained.

-[7/96]
+[Act 6 of 2014 wef 01/04/2014]

 ### Complaints about provisions or water

-71\.—(1) If 3 or more seamen employed on a ship consider that the provisions or water provided for the seamen employed on that ship are not in accordance with the regulations made under section 70 (whether because of bad quality, unfitness for use or deficiency in quantity) they may complain to the master of the ship who shall investigate the complaint.
+71\.—(1) If 3 or more crew members employed on a ship consider that the provisions or water provided for the crew members employed on that ship are not in accordance with the regulations made under section 70 (whether because of bad quality, unfitness for use or deficiency in quantity) they may complain to the master of the ship who shall investigate the complaint.

+[Act 6 of 2014 wef 01/04/2014]

-(2) If the seamen are dissatisfied with the action taken by the master as a result of his investigation or by his failure to take any action, they may state their dissatisfaction to him and may complain to the Director; and thereupon the master shall make adequate arrangements to enable the seamen to do so as soon as the service of the ship permits.
+(2) If the crew members are dissatisfied with the action taken by the master as a result of his investigation or by his failure to take any action, they may state their dissatisfaction to him and may complain to the Director; and thereupon the master shall make adequate arrangements to enable the crew members to do so as soon as the service of the ship permits.

+[Act 6 of 2014 wef 01/04/2014]

 (3) The Director shall, upon receiving the complaint made under subsection (2), investigate the complaint and may examine the provisions or water or cause them to be examined.